django/deps/draft/0007-dependency-policy.rst

 ..
 [1] For more information on the early history of Python packaging, see
        `this wonderful timeline <http://blog.startifact.com/posts/older/a-history-of-python-packaging.html>`_ that Martijn Faassen wrote up.

-However, Python packageing circa 2005 was just as rough around the edges as Django was at that time. ``virtualenv`` didn't exist yet, and system-wide installs were the norm (and just as problematic then as now).
+However, Python packaging circa 2005 was just as rough around the edges as Django was at that time. ``virtualenv`` didn't exist yet, and system-wide installs were the norm (and just as problematic then as now).
 PyPI had occasional downtime, leading to frustration when trying to deploy to production.
-``easy_install`` failed in many corner casess.
+``easy_install`` failed in many corner cases.
 One of Django's early releases (0.91) required installation via ``easy_install`` and ``setuptools``, and it didn't go well.
 Many users struggled even to get the package installed.

-That experience led to a deep suspicion of Python packaging tools among the Django core team, and a de-facto policy emerged of only requiring the lowest common denominator: instalation via direct download and ``python setup.py install``.
-This meant not using any of Python's packaging features developed since about 2002, including most notably dependecies.
+That experience led to a deep suspicion of Python packaging tools among the Django core team, and a de-facto policy emerged of only requiring the lowest common denominator: installation via direct download and ``python setup.py install``.
+This meant not using any of Python's packaging features developed since about 2002, including most notably dependencies.
 In 2016, Django's only dependencies are optional.

 However, a lot has changed in the last decade!
 In 2006, Django was pretty
-aweful: we had just `removed the magic
+awful: we had just `removed the magic
 <https://code.djangoproject.com/wiki/RemovingTheMagic>`_, but wouldn't ship
 Django 1.0 for another two years.
 It'd be 4 years until Django supported more than a single database, five years before it handled static files (2011), six